hsinha610/news-app-hilt-mvvm/README.md

 - **Using this repo** :
     - Clone this repo to Android Studio.
     - Go to https://newsapi.org/ to get API key.
     - make `apikey.properties` file in root project.
-In the file, add `API_KEY="xx"`.
+In the file, add API_KEY="xx".
 Replace xx with your API Key.
     - Run App.

 (Never upload API Keys to Public Repos.
 Refer this article - <a href="https://github.com/codepath/android_guides/wiki/Storing-Secret-Keys-in-Android">Storing Secret Keys in Android</a>)